terroo/terroo.github.io/_posts/2020-09-18-hackerpro-all-in-one-pentesing-tool-for-linux-and-android.md

 layout: post
 title: "hackerpro: All in One Pentesing tool for Linux and Android"
 date: 2020-09-18 15:52:29
-image: '/assets/img/hacker/hackerpro.png)'
+image: '/assets/img/hacker/hackerpro.png'
-description: '/assets/img/hacker/hackerpro.png)'
+description: 'Pentesting tools that all hackers need.'
 featured-img: ../hacker/hackerpro.png
 tags:
 - hacker
 - tools
 ---

-# hackerpro: All in One Pentesing tool for Linux and Android
-Pentesting tools that all hackers need.

 ![hackerpro: All in One Pentesing tool for Linux and Android](/assets/img/hacker/hackerpro.png)